shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 </div>

-First, you add the line `{ name: 'taxId', type: 'int' },` to add this field to the product model.
+First, you add the line `{ name: 'taxId', type: 'int' },`, which adds this field to the product model.
 This field contains the id of the stored tax rate - the foreign key.

 Additionally, a new association has been defined, which links the product model to the `Shopware.app.Base.model.Tax` model.
 The association type is defined by the required property `relation: 'ManyToOne',`.

-To combine these information into a single field, you provide the option `field: 'taxId',` which tells the application to replace the default input field with the appropiate component configured earlier.
+To combine this information into a single field, you provide the option `field: 'taxId',` which tells the application to replace the default input field with the appropriate component configured earlier.

 #### Shopware.form.field.Search

-`ManyToOne` associations usually displayed by a `Shopware.form.field.Search` component which is an extension to the `Ext.form.field.ComboBox`.
+`ManyToOne` associations are usually displayed by a `Shopware.form.field.Search` component, which is an extension of the `Ext.form.field.ComboBox`.
 A dynamic store will be assigned to the search field which looks as follow:

 ```php
 return Ext.create('Ext.data.Store', {